 - Three years later she featured in both Jean Paul Gaultier’s male and female collections in Paris.

 - Pejic featured in the FHM 100 Sexiest Women in the World list.

 - She has become the first openly transgender model to be profiled by American Vogue.

 - Her Make Up For Ever campaign is known as the first cosmetics ad to feature a transgender model.

 “I want to show the world there’s not just one way to be trans, just like there’s not one way to be anything.”

-- His muscular physique, designer stubble and emerald green eyes have secured opportunities for the 25 year old.
+- His muscular physique, designer stubble and emerald green eyes have secured great opportunities for the 31-year-old.

 - During New York Fashion Week he walked for Adrian Alicea and Gypsy Sport.

 - He featured in Barney’s New York campaign with fashion photographer Bruce Weber.

 - His success as a model has allowed for people to recognise him, which both excites and shocks him.